BrettVerney/cliSnips/README.md

 # cliSnips
-A handy collection of config snippets for anything that has a CLI
+A handy collection of config snippets for CLI based network appliances